cinderblock/github-action-working-directory/README.md

 GitHub Action that clones a repo into a working directory, lets you modify it, and then commits the changes back to the repository.

+Use Your GitHub repository (just one branch) as a simple database!

 [![cinderblock/github-action-working-directory status](https://github.com/cinderblock/github-action-working-directory/workflows/Main/badge.svg?branch=master)](https://github.com/cinderblock/github-action-working-directory/actions?query=branch%3Amaster)

 ### Other Reporters